-The agreements governing the named executive officers' unvested stock options provide for full accelerated vesting if the named executive officers' employment is terminated by us without cause or if they resign for good reason, in either case, within 12 months following a change in control.
+The agreements governing certain of the named executive officers' unvested stock options provide for full accelerated vesting if the named executive officers' employment is terminated by us without cause or if they resign for good reason, in either case, within 6 or 12 months following a change in control.
+Refer to the footnotes of the Outstanding equity awards at 2014 fiscal year-end table for additional information.